 This activity follows on from the article Lexical exploitation of texts:

 Cut up a set of cards per group of 3-4 students.
-Three example sets and a blank template for producing your own are downloadable below.
+Three example sets are downloadable below.
 I have found that about twelve collocations (i.e. 24 cards to match in pairs) works well.

 - Phrasal verbs collocations: Advanced level learners may be aware of the meanings of many phrasal verbs, but are not always able to use them appropriately.
 This is partly because phrasal verbs often have very specific connotations and much narrower collocational fields than the 'synonyms' we use to help learners understand their meaning.
 For example, if we tell learners that 'turn up' means 'arrive', this can lead to inappropriate utterances like 'What time did you turn up?', implying criticism where this may not be the intention.
 For this reason it's a good idea to introduce phrasal verbs in context, e.g. through a text, with their common collocates.
 This set of cards gives an example of how to revise such collocations in a subsequent lesson.